-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/4 teaspoon gluten-free almond extract
+- ¼ teaspoon almond extract

-- 1/8 teaspoon almond oil
+- ⅛ teaspoon almond oil

 - 2 egg whites

-- Garnish: confectioner's sugar
+- powdered sugar

-Preheat oven to 325 degrees.
+- Preheat oven to 325 degrees.
 Prepare cookie sheets by lining with parchment paper or a silicone mat.

-In a medium bowl, beat almond paste, sugar, salt, extract and almond oil.
+- In a medium bowl, beat almond paste, sugar, salt, extract and almond oil.
 Whisk egg whites until foamy then add to almond mixture.

-Bake for 20 minutes or until slightly browned around edges.
+- Bake for 20 minutes or until slightly browned around edges.
 Watch carefully as they tend to brown up fast once they get to that stage.

-Remove from oven and let cool on cookie sheets.
+- Remove from oven and let cool on cookie sheets.
 Store in airtight container.

 - Add 1 or 2 teaspoons of lemon or orange zest for some citrus flavor.